 We’ll put our experience to work for you by:

 Are you interested in learning more about how our award-winning team will put our resources to work for you?
-Call today to discuss your case with a Boston personal injury lawyer who can help.
+Call today to discuss your case with a Boston premises liability attorney who can help.

 Property owners have a duty to maintain their premises in a reasonably safe condition for guests and invitees.
 If a property owner fails to correct or warn of dangerous conditions on their property, they can be liable when those hazards cause injuries to their guests.
 This is the essence of premises liability.

 Typically, when people think of premises liability claims, they think of slip and fall accidents.
-However, there are many different ways you can get hurt on someone else’s property.
+However, you can get hurt on someone else’s property in many different ways.

 The following incidents can each trigger a premises liability claim: